gmulea1/gmulea1.github.io/project_2/project2.md

 In this Project I used a DEM Tif to create different ways to visualize elevation in Maryland.

+### Maryland DEM
 ![](MD_relief.png)

+This is a simple DEM clipped to the state of Maryland and colored.

 ### 3D Map of Maryland
 ![](3dMD2.png)